 I went ahead and digitized her PDF pattern (which I believe was created by Gavit Design) for the Cricut Maker.
 Please see my uploading and cutting instructions below, and then head to her video for sewing instructions.
 My “model” (who I have named Ted the Head) has a smaller head than most actual humans, so this scrub cap fits more like Lea’s photos above.
 You can also scale it up and down if you find it’s too big or small.

 Cricut Scrub Cap Pattern

 - Two pieces of cotton fabric cut to 10″ x 22″

 After watching Lea’s video, I realized that the time making and cutting a pattern is definitely the most time intensive part of making a scrub cap.
 So having the Cricut Maker cut and mark the pattern made it so much easier to make.
 The actual assembly went pretty quickly.

 This scrub cap is designed to be cut on a Cricut Maker with the rotary blade.
 Unfortunately, the Cricut Explore will not cut un-bonded fabric, and bonded fabric isn’t all that great for this pattern.

 When you upload the file to Cricut Design Space, you’ll need to Ungroup all of the pieces.
 Then select all of the marking lines and change the linetype to Draw.

 Then use the Attach function to connect each piece of the mask with its draw lines.

 The only difference between my Cricut scrub cap pattern and Lea’s is that you will need to sew the two band pieces together in the front because that piece is longer than the Cricut Maker’s longest mat.
 I’ve made sure to account for the seam allowances in the pattern.

 Need help with your Cricut?
-Check out Cricut Academy!
+Get started with my Cricut Basics eBook!